JulioDelgadoL/CryptoConverter-MandU/README.md

 The tech stack of the project:

- -Next.js as the js-based framework
+ - Next.js as the js-based framework
- -TypeScript as the core super-set language
+ - TypeScript as the core super-set language
- -Mantine as the UI Library
+ - Mantine as the UI Library
- -Tailwind as the default CSS framework
+ - Tailwind as the default CSS framework

 The data is handled by:

- -React Context API
+ - React Context API
- -Custom Hooks
+ - Custom Hooks
- -React Base Hooks
+ - React Base Hooks

 ### Upcoming